chilcano/aws-cdk-examples/simple-ec2-sast/README.md

 ### 4. Accessing the EC2 Instance

-I require above `output.json` and `~/.ssh/tmpkey` files.
-Then, make sure both files have been created successfully.
+The above `output.json` and `~/.ssh/tmpkey` files are required to get access to recently created EC2 instance.
+Only, make sure both files have been created successfully.
 ```sh
 ssh ubuntu@$(jq -r .SimpleEc2Stack.NODEIP output.json) -i ~/.ssh/tmpkey
 ```